Sedighe-Raeisi/Sedighe-Raeisi.github.io/README.md

 ### Hi there 👋, my name is Sedighe Raeisi
-Here, I share some of my projects with you.
+Here are the highlights of my GitHub.

 **Skills**: Python / Fortran / C#